Tissue typing for kidney donation

 Does it matter if HLA numbers are a good match or not?

-If the child is lucky enough to receive a full house 6-antigen matched kidney from a deceased donor, then this is the only match that does as well as a kidney from a parent, even though the parent may only have three numbers in common with their child.
-This is because the parent may have other things in common that we do not match for or even understand.
-It is also because the kidney is taken from the parent and very rapidly transferred into the child, with very little wait in between.
+If the child is lucky enough to receive a full house 6-antigen matched kidney from a deceased donor, then this is the only match that does as well as a kidney from a parent.

 Another reason why we prefer well-matched kidneys is that if your child meets with an HLA number that they do not have, they make an antibody to it.
 This means that if the transplant fails, they cannot be given that number again.
 This makes it more difficult to find a transplant for them the second time.

-if the donor has HLA numbers: 1 2 3 4 5 6 and the recipient has:1 2 3 7 8 9 then the recipient will make antibodies to numbers 4,5 and 6.
+• For example, if the donor has HLA numbers: 1 2 3 4 5 6 and the recipient has: 1 2 3 7 8 9 then the recipient will make antibodies to numbers 4, 5 and 6.
+Therefore if the kidney fails and another donor kidney is offered then the donor cannot have the tissue typing that includes HLA numbers 4, 5 & 6 as the recipient would have antibodies that would fight against and these HLA numbers, which would result in the recipient’s body rejecting the kidney.

-Is it possible to decrease the chances of my child developing antibodies to my mismatched numbers, if they were to have a deceased donor kidney first?
+Is it possible to decrease the chances of recipient developing antibodies to the mismatched numbers, if they were to have a deceased donor kidney first?

 What we can do is to put your child on-call for a new kidney, but only accept a kidney with your mismatched numbers excluded.